— ◆ —

 "What does success look like to you personally, not just for the business?"

 Give them space.
-The personal answer often contains the real motivation behind everything else.
+The personal answer often contains the real motivation.

 "What are you not willing to compromise in the process of getting there?"